 You should not need to repot your cactus more than once every couple of years.
 They do well when root bound but will need repotting if the cactus becomes top heavy or the pot becomes overcrowded with offsets.

-Naturally, you should replace the soil every couple of years because it will become depleted and salts may build up from watering over time.
+Naturally, you should replace the potting soil every couple of years because it will become depleted and salts may build up from watering over time.

 It is best to repot at the start of the growing season.
 Don’t water before repotting cactus as it is easier to knock away dry soil from the roots, and potting in dry soil helps prevent root rot.

 Examine the roots carefully and cut away any portions that appear to be dead or rotten.
 Treat the areas you cut with a spritz of hydrogen peroxide or a fungicide.
+Learn more about using Hydrogen Peroxide for plants.

 Put the plant into its new pot and surround it with your prepared cactus mix.
 Spread the roots out to give them room to grow.
 Don’t water right away.
 Wait about a week and then give the plant a light watering.
 Doing this helps prevent root rot.